davidkorea/NLP_201811/RNN_LSTM_GRU/README.md

 ![](https://github.com/davidkorea/NLP_201811/blob/master/RNN_LSTM_GRU/README/RNN.png?raw=true)

 It could be understanded easily by the pic above, we set all the weights as 1 and the init memorn cell is 0. therefore all the outputs will be calculated.

+Also, the order of the sequence input is important and the output will totally different if the order changed.
+This also demonstrated that the current output has an dependency with the previous input.